Saratoga (film): Cast

-Production and reception
+Production

 Although screenwriter Robert Hopkins originally intended the script to be a vehicle for Harlow, the studio at first attempted to borrow Carole Lombard from Paramount Pictures for the lead role, but could not do so because of contractual difficulties.
 It was reported that Joan Crawford would star but by 1937, Harlow was reported as being cast.
 Walter Pidgeon was borrowed from Universal for the film.

 Background filming took place in Lexington and Louisville, Kentucky as well as in Saratoga Springs, New York.

 Lionel Barrymore tripped over a cable on set, breaking his hip for the second time in two years and reportedly breaking his knee cap.
 In 1951, he said that he needed a wheelchair because of the damage to his hip.

 At the time of filming, Harlow was suffering from myriad health issues and a tumultuous personal life.
 She was dealing with the aftermath of oral surgery to remove impacted wisdom teeth and had suffered sun poisoning in the months before filming.
 Unbeknownst to Harlow, she was also dying of renal failure caused by complications of scarlet fever that she contracted as a child.
-In 1936, she divorced her third husband, cinematographer Harold Rosson, whom she had married a year after her second husband, Paul Bern, died in 1933 by what was later ruled a suicide.
+In 1936, she divorced her third husband, cinematographer Harold Rosson, whom she had married a year after her second husband, Paul Bern, died in 1932 by what was later ruled a suicide.
 During filming, Harlow was in a relationship with William Powell.
-While she was eager to marry Powell, he was resistant though the two were reportedly engaged.
+While she was eager to marry Powell, he was resistant, though the two were reportedly engaged.

 On May 29, 1937, Harlow collapsed on the set during a scene with Walter Pidgeon.
-She was taken to Good Samaritan Hospital where, on June 7, she died of renal failure at the age of 26.
+She was taken to Good Samaritan Hospital, where, on June 7, she died of renal failure at the age of 26.
 Although approximately 90% of the film was finished, MGM planned to shelve the footage with Harlow and reshoot her scenes with Virginia Bruce or Jean Arthur.
 However, Harlow's fans were adamant that her final film be released.
 MGM acquiesced and shot the remaining Harlow scenes with Mary Dees.
 Dees was shot from behind or with costumes that obscured her face, playing Harlow's part for the camera, while Paula Winslowe supplied Harlow's voice.